La Chaux-de-Fonds. Foto/Photo: TES.

 The Concert Hall and Culture of La Chaux-de-Fonds

 Zurich, Lucerne, Geneva and Basel are known for their beautiful or recently renovated concert halls.
 Much less known is the concert hall (la Salle de Musique) of La Chaux-de-Fonds (canton of Jura).
-The building opened in 1955 next to the opera house in 1837.
+The building opened in 1955, adjacent to the opera house, which was built in 1837.

-The interior is of a solid and beautifully designed, primarily wooden, simplicity, which is only surpassed by the quality of the much-praised acoustics.
+The interior is solid and beautifully designed, primarily wooden, with a simplicity that is only surpassed by the quality of the much-praised acoustics.
 The almost 130-year-old Sociéte de la Musique took the initiative for this acoustic and architectural masterpiece.

 It is part of the city’s tradition to invite the most significant artists in classical music and to offer space to the workers’ organisations.
 They have made this industrial town the capital of watchmaking and a UNESCO World Heritage site since 2009.